fluxcd/website/content/en/flux/cmd/_index.md

 ---

-The Flux CLI is available as a binary executable for all major platforms, the binaries can be downloaded form GitHub
+The Flux CLI is available as a binary executable for all major platforms, the binaries can be downloaded from GitHub
 [releases page](https://github.com/fluxcd/flux2/releases).

 ## Install using package management